benchmarko/CPCBasicTS/README.md

 ## Possible Future Enhancements

-- Create buttons for the keys that the BASIC program checks (useful for e.g. mobile devices)
+- Fullscreen mode of the CPC window
+- Overcome restrictions with array access or variable aliases
-- Save and restore snapshot of variables, including system variables
+- Save and restore snapshot of variables, including system state variables
-- RSX extension libraries / plugins programmed in JavaScript
 - Can we detect busy loops and insert *FRAME* automatically?
+Or invent some "real time" mode?
+Or use a speed control to change the speed?
+- RSX extension libraries / plugins programmed in TypeScript/JavaScript
+- Optimizations of the resulting JavaScript code
+- Further checks during compile time
+- Support some simple Z80 assembler programs
 - Shall we support hardware scrolling with *OUT* or is it already a hardware emulation feature?
+- Create buttons for the keys that the BASIC program checks (useful for e.g. mobile devices)
 - Extension: More colors, e.g. 256
-- Optimizations of the resulting JavaScript code
-- Further checks during compile time
 - Smooth character map from 8x8 to 8x16

 ## Links